petuum/tuun/docs/nni.rst

 Configuration
 ***************

 Tuun adopts a personalized configuration that is specified in the optional :code:`classArgs` field with several default arguments (e.g., :code:`optimization_mode`) as specified in the built-in tuners/advisors in `NNI <https://nni.readthedocs.io/en/latest/Overview.html>`_.
+For NNI, instead having a domain spec and domain list with Tuun, we specify the range/specification about hyperparameters in a file :code:`search_space`.
+Please see `this link <https://nni.readthedocs.io/en/stable/Tutorial/SearchSpaceSpec.html>`_ for a more general instruction about how to set up this file.
 Here is a working example of how configuration is set for one hyperparameter (e.g., learning rate in a range beween 1e-5 and 5e-4) in the config file of NNI, which uses Tuun to optimize a function via Bayesian optimization with a Gaussian process (GP) model.
 Note that the only changes are all about the tuner section in the config file.

 .. code-block:: yaml